 Lifetime measurements were performed by connecting the multimode fibers to SPADs (Laser Components Count) and a coincidence counting circuit (PicoQuant PicoHarp 300).
 For these experiments, the SPDC between 805 and 912 nm served as the heralding trigger, and the SPAD output was connected to the sync channel of the counting circuit in a forward start-stop mode.
 The detection events of the fluorescence SPAD served as the stop signal for the experiment, and the SPAD output was connected to the CH1 input of the counting circuit.
 An electronic delay of 30 ns between the arms was implemented through the counting circuit.
-This offset is subtracted from the time axis of Figure 5.3(abc) for clarity but is not removed from the raw data in the supplementary information.
+This offset is subtracted from the time axis of Fig. 6.3(abc) for clarity but is not removed from the raw data in the supplementary information.
 Neutral density filters were used to decrease pump power and resulting SPDC flux to minimize lost heralding events due to the dead-time of the detectors (43 ns).
-For lifetime measurements, the number of singles in the fluorescence arm was approximately $1 10^5$ counts/s, Data collection consists of repeatedly collecting histograms for 60 seconds, with a series of 10 measurements of the singles rates in each channel measured between each histogram to monitor drift in the alignment.
+For lifetime measurements, the number of singles in the heralding arm was approximately $1 10^5$ counts/s, and the number of singles in the fluorescence arm was approximately 600 counts/s.
+Data collection consists of repeatedly collecting histograms for 60 seconds, with a series of 10 measurements of the singles rates in each channel measured between each histogram to monitor drift in the alignment.
 For the methanol, ethanol, and DMSO scans, 840, 840, and 960 histograms were collected, resulting in a total experiment time of 14, 14, and 16 hours, respectively.
 The instrument response function was measured over 240 coincidence histograms for a total of 6 hours.
 A custom MATLAB fitting routine is used to determine the characteristic excited state lifetime using the iterative reconvolution approach [47].
 In this technique, the single-exponential sample response function is varied so that its convolution with the IRF best matches the measured histograms by minimizing the sum of squared errors.